 Virginia speech-language pathologists (SLPs) are making significant and meaningful strides with combat veterans.
-Through the VA facility in Richmond, SLPs provide specialized rehabilitation for severely injured service members using a new model of advanced rehabilitation care.
+Through the VA facility in Richmond, SLPs provide specialized rehabilitation for severely injured service members using a new model of advanced rehabilitative care.

-The SLPs at the VA, alongside an interdisciplinary team of specialists, provide polytrauma care—a term used to describe injuries to multiple body parts as a result of exposure to blasts.
+The SLPs at the VA, alongside an interdisciplinary team of specialists, provide polytrauma care—a term used to describe treatment for injuries to multiple body parts as a result of exposure to blasts.
 The most common type of injury in the polytrauma cluster is traumatic brain injury, occurring in almost 90 percent of these cases.

 SLPs at the VA are an integral part of the rehabilitation team, helping patients relearn how to speak.
 Being able to make a difference in the lives of wounded veterans and other patient groups is why so many SLPs choose to enter the profession.